academic/vipa/docs/developers/Ui.md

 Font Awesome(Fa) is a css library for icons.
 > Fa gives you scalable vector icons that can instantly be customized.

-####Modals
-The Ojs project is using bootstrap-dialog for any type of modals.

 Documentation http://nakupanda.github.io/bootstrap3-dialog/